Should preachers of the Gospel minister without pay and support themselves with another job?

 Lenski goes on to say, “Paul’s case was different from that of any other apostle.
 He came into the church as an abortion [miscarriage-I Cor.
 15:8], was not fit to be called an apostle.
 All the others were believers, and as such were finally called as apostles.
 Not so Paul.
 Dead fetus that he was, fit only to be buried quickly out of sight, on the road to Damascus Christ called him to be an apostle even before he was converted to faith.
 This imposed on him the obligation, which he felt so keenly, never to take pay for his work.
 What Christ did by calling him into the apostleship while he was still such a hideous thing, Paul accepted as the stamp upon his entire apostleship.
 No church ever owed him anything, a man such as he had been, a persecutor of Christ and of the church.
 He felt that he could never make use of the right that they who preach the Gospel should live by the Gospel.
 He, too, had this right, but how could he ever think of using it?”
 (Lenski, pages 1252 and 1253).

 Whether a minister pays his own way, or is supported by the ministry, is determined by his own decision before God, or the circumstance he finds himself in.
 But this right preachers of the Gospel have, to live by the Gospel, should never be misused.
-For those who decide to pay their own way: let them keep in mind the command of our Lord Jesus and the teaching of Scripture.
+As for those who decide to pay their own way: let them keep in mind the command of our Lord Jesus and the teaching of Scripture.
 It is wise to remember where our loyalties lie as followers of Jesus Christ.
 “If a man loves me, he will keep my words” (John 14:23).
 Let them also ask themselves if they have the time to effectively serve the Lord in this way.

 Recently it was brought to my attention that a non-salaried ministry is a doctrinal position generally held by the Plymouth Brethren.
 Other doctrines, which are now widely accepted, actually originated with them within only two centuries of our time.
 They include the pre-tribulation rapture, dispensationalism, and a distinction between the church and Israel.
 For nearly 1800 years these teachings were unknown in the church!